github-manoj-github/LIBS-Peak-Find-GUI/README.md

 **4. How to use the App**

-A detailed text with relevant figures is available in the user guide.
+A detailed text with relevant figures is described in the user guide.
 It is available [here](https://github.com/github-manoj-github/LIBS-Peak-Find-GUI/blob/main/User%20Guide.docx)